Project Nekton: Diving into the Challenger Deep

 Lewis arrived at the dive site on 20 January to locate the Challenger Deep for Trieste's dive.
 The ship's fathometer was not designed for such depths.
 Lewis made depth determinations by dropping explosive charges over the side and timing the interval between the explosion and the return echo.
 Over 300 explosive charges were used to locate the target trench area 4 mi long and 1 mi wide.

 On dive 65 (eighth in the Nekton series), on 23 January 1960, Trieste reached the ocean floor in the Challenger Deep (the deepest southern part of the Mariana Trench), carrying Jacques Piccard (son of the boat's designer Auguste Piccard) and Lieutenant Don Walsh, USN.
-This was the first time a vessel, manned or unmanned, had reached the deepest point in the Earth's oceans.
+This was the first time a vessel, crewed or uncrewed, had reached the deepest point in the Earth's oceans.
 The onboard systems indicated a depth of 11521 m, although this was later revised to 10916 m and more accurate measurements made in 1995 have found the Challenger Deep to be slightly shallower, at 10911 m.

 The descent to the ocean floor took 4 hours and 48 minutes at a descent rate of 0.914 m/s.
 After passing 9000 m one of the outer Plexiglas window panes cracked, shaking the entire vessel.
 The two men spent barely twenty minutes at the ocean floor, eating chocolate bars to keep their strength.
 The temperature in the cabin was a mere 7 C at the time.
 While on the bottom at maximum depth, Piccard and Walsh unexpectedly regained the ability to communicate with Wandank using a sonar/hydrophone voice communications system.
 At a speed of almost 1 mi/s (about five times the speed of sound in air), it took about seven seconds for a voice message to travel from the craft to the surface ship and another seven seconds for answers to return.

 While on the bottom, Piccard and Walsh reported they observed a number of small sole and flounder swimming away, indicating that at least some vertebrate life might withstand the extremes of pressure in any of the Earth's oceans.
 They noted that the floor of the Challenger Deep consisted of "diatomaceous ooze".
 The ascent to surface took three hours, fifteen minutes.

 Successor exploration programs in the Challenger Deep

-The next manned craft to reach the bottom of the Challenger Deep was Deepsea Challenger, on 25 March 2012.
+The next crewed craft to reach the bottom of the Challenger Deep was Deepsea Challenger, on 25 March 2012.
 A Japanese robotic craft Kaikō reached the bottom of the Challenger Deep in 1995.
 The Nereus hybrid remotely operated vehicle (HROV) reached the bottom on 31 May 2009.